hannesullrich/bse_gc_aae_2024/README.md

-### 7 Static discrete choice with market-level data (CHANGE OF DATE: June 13, 14:15-17:15, HU)
+### 7 Static discrete choice with market-level data (CHANGE OF DATE: June 13, 14:15-17:15, room Popper, HU)

 - Estimating demand and supply parameters in markets with differentiated products using aggregate (product-level) data.
 - Coding exercise: preliminaries.